akashp209/money_hustle/posts/sayno.md

 ### So, now the question is: how do you actually consistently and masterfully apply the 80/20 Rule to your life.

 While Buffett’s 3-step process is extremely helpful on a theoretical level, I’ve also found it lacking on a practical level.
 It misses a lot of the nuance that can derail the plans of us mere mortals.

+For example, simple putting something on an “avoid-at-all-cost” list is not enough.
+It takes work and skill to avoid these tasks in my experience.
+In addition, prioritization takes time, which means you need to make it a new habit, and creating consistent habits take hard work and skill.

+So, here is the adapted 13-step process I use so you can prioritize your schedule with the 80/20 Rule:

+1. **Determine your true values.** When you prioritize without having clear values, your goals often end up feeling empty.
+Without your own north star, the goals you set are often the result of the values of the cultures you have previously been in.
+Therefore, your goals aren’t truly your goals.
+I first learned about value setting in Value-Focused Thinking: A Path to Creative Decision-making.

+2. **Determine your true goals.** Without setting clear goals, your daily priorities become overwhelmed with urgent tasks that have a short-term payoff that make you feel good.
+Having clear values-based goals keep you focused on what matters short-term and long-term

+3. **Set aside time for prioritization.** I recommend setting aside the following blocks in your calendar as a bare minimum: 15 minutes daily, 1 hour weekly, 3 hours quarterly, 1 day yearly.

+4. **Make a list of everything you have to do.** Getting it out of your head and onto paper is cathartic, and it gives you the fodder for the rest of the steps.
+I learned the power of this step from David Allen’s Getting Things Done.

+5. **Circle the top 20% of priorities that will give 80% of the results.** This is where you separate the wheat from the chaff.
+It’s where you rise above information overwhelm and get perspective on what really matters and can move the needle.

+6. **Practice the 80/20 Rule like you would any other skill.** Applying the 80/20 Rule doesn’t just mean asking yourself, “What’s most important?” and then moving on.
+Prioritization is a skill.
+By learning and then using different mental models such as the bottleneck analysis, ICE method, or the critical path approach, you get different ways of seeing your priorities.
+Every time you set your priorities is an opportunity to practice becoming better at prioritization.

+7. **Identify the single most important priority**.
+The 80/20 Rule is fractal.
+Meaning that within each 80/20 there is another 80/20.
+So, if you narrow down a list of 25 priorities to five priorities, you can then apply the 80/20 Rule again to focus on the one priority that gives you 80% of the results of the five priorities.
+I learned the power of narrowing down priorities another level via The One Thing.

+8. **Do your “one thing” first.** When our day starts, we have the most energy and the least distractions.
+This makes it the perfect time to tackle the hardest, most important activity.
+If you leave your one thing for later in the day, it will probably not get done on that day.
+I learned about managing my days based on my energy levels in The Power Of Full Engagement.

+9. **Collect and measure metrics primarily on your “one thing.”** The mind loves metrics, especially public metrics.
+This is why social media platforms can so effectively train us to maximize our followers, likes, and comments.
+When these vanity metrics increase, we feel like we’re making progress and doing important work.
+But, at the end of the day, if you run a business, what matters more is tracking profit first.
+If you run a non-profit, what matters more is improving the world.
+If you are trying to reduce loneliness, what matters more is how many high quality interactions you have with close friends.
+My business changed overnight when I took the time to identify the few metrics that really mattered and then focused religiously on them.
+Once you do this, your mind automatically and subconsciously thinks about maximizing these important metrics rather than vanity ones.

+10. **Put everything else on your** “avoid-at-all-cost” list.
+Just as Buffett suggests you do.

+11. **Create a pre-mortem for your “avoid-at-all-cost” list.** Here’s the key… the reality is that it takes a ton of energy and discipline not to do certain items on your “avoid-at-all-cost” list.
+If you are not deliberate, you will likely fall into old habits.
+To make sure this doesn’t happen, I recommend doing a pre-mortem.
+With a pre-mortem, you envision your day and ask yourself, “Let’s assume I fall into old habits and get distracted.
+What was the cause?”
+By being aware of potential distractions before they happen, we drastically increase the odds of avoiding them.

+12. **Practice saying no.** Similar to how applying the 80/20 Rule is a skill, so too is saying no. The skill is recognizing areas where we should say no, but don’t and then devising a solution for each situation that actually works.

+13. **Get both accountability and coaching.** In my experience, I often resist the things that are most important, because they require me to confront my fears and self-sabotaging beliefs.
+Therefore, I always operate more effectively when I share my priorities with others every day and every week, and when a coach forces me to be brutally honest with myself and gives expert feedback.
+Accountability helps me put my foot on the accelerator.
+Coaching helps me remove my other foot from the brake.

+Each of these steps is absolutely critical.
+Miss one of them and your ability to pick and follow through on the right priorities plummets.

+We all have 24 hours in a day.
+Therefore, “hustling” harder can only get us so far.

+**Focus is one of the 20% of skills that give us 80% of results in our life.** It allows us to accomplish in one year what might take someone else a decade.
+Furthermore, by focusing on the few things that matter at work, we get back time in our personal life to be healthy and spend time with loved ones.

+But remember this: To get the full benefits of focus, we need to look at it as difficult skill that takes years of practice to develop.
+Focusing sounds simple, but it requires huge emotional and cognitive resources to follow through on consistently.
+This is why everyone touts the power of focus, but few people actually truly focus.

+Warren Buffett’s strategies inspire us all to be one of the few who do.

+### Interested In Getting Support To Apply Buffett’s Time Management Strategy To Your Life?

+I recently created a Facebook group to help you prioritize what’s most important and consistently follow through everyday.
+In the group, you get:

+* Some of our best productivity hacks
+* The most up-to-date research on productivity
+* Accountability and support from the community
+* Help creating and keeping difficult habits